Ernyoke/certified-aws-solutions-architect-professional/11-migrations/snow.md

 - It is a device which is ordered from AWS, log a job and device will be delivered to us
 - Any data stored in Snowball is encrypted using KMS
-- There are 2 types of devices with 50TB and 80TB capacity
+- There are 2 types of devices with 50 TB and 80T B capacity
 - In terms of network connectivity we can have 1 Gbps (RJ45 1GBase-TX) or 10 Gbps (LR/SR) networking
-- Economical range for a Snowball is 10TB to 10PB range of data (multiple devices can be used)
+- Economical range for a Snowball is 10 TB to 10 PB range of data (multiple devices can be used)
 - Multiple devices can be ordered and be sent to multiple business premises
 - Snowball only includes storage capability